-If you find yourself asking whom you should vote for in the Vallecitos Water Division No. 5 race in San Marcos, continue reading about me and why I am running.
+If you find yourself asking whom you should vote for in the Vallecitos Water District Member, Board of Directors Division No. 5, continue reading about me and why I am running.
 I want to make sure San Marcos has the best representation for ratepayers on the Vallecitos Water Board Division 5 seat.

 WHERE I COME FROM

 Hello Neighbors, I'm Tiffany Boyd-Hodgson, wife, mother of 4, and scientist.
 I grew up in the Texas Hill Country and have lived and worked in Canada and on both U.S. coasts.
 My family and I love living in San Marcos.
 Not a day goes by that we are not grateful and take the time to marvel at the natural wonders of Southern California.

 Everywhere I have lived, I have aimed to make a difference in my local community.
 Whether I was volunteering to help domestic violence survivors, raising money for human trafficking victims, founding an educational group to teach kids about science, leading a PTO, or being elected to my local school board, I'm not one to sit around and wait for problems to solve themselves.
 When I see a need in my community, I listen, I plan, I roll up my sleeves, and I get to work.